jnelsonjava/songr/README.md

 spring.datasource.password=yourPostgresPasswordHere
 ```

-In your terminal, nagivate into the *songr* directory.
+In your terminal, navigate into the *songr* directory.
 From there you can run the app with the following command:

 `./gradle bootRun`